civican/legisinfo/44-1/bills/C-20/bill_text.md

   **(8.1)** For the purposes of subsections (7) and (8), a complaint that is referred to the Commission under regulations made under subparagraph 87(o.1)(ii) is deemed to be a complaint made to the Commission.

-  **(9)** As soon as feasible after a person or entity referred to in subsection (7) receives a complaint, the person or entity, as the case may be, must acknowledge the complaint in writing to the complainant **and their legal representative, if any**, and provide written notice of the complaint to
+  **(9)** As soon as feasible after a person or entity referred to in subsection (7) receives a complaint, the person or entity, as the case may be, must acknowledge the complaint in writing to the complainant and their legal representative, if any, and provide written notice of the complaint to

     if the complaint was received by the Commission, the Commissioner and the provincial authority referred to in paragraph (7)(c);